skip to content

 Admissions decisions at the University of Cambridge are based solely on academic criteria – your ability and potential.
 Along with all the other information you provide, interviews help us to assess your application.

-2023 entry
+2024 entry

-Further general guidance about preparing for interviews can be found on the University of Cambridge website.
+General guidance about preparing for interviews can be found on the University of Cambridge website.
 Please note that much of this information relates to specific courses or Colleges.
 In case of discrepancies, always prioritise information from the Foundation Year team about your Foundation Year interview.
 Technical guidance for applicants is available here.

 Frequently Asked Questions